 Take care of your health, and stay fit.
 Your staff and restaurant will thank you for it.

-The best tip we can offer a new restaurant manager is to find a mentor and get all the tips you need.
-Find someone who’s already covered the ground you’re facing.
+Many of the best restaurant management tips will come from someone who actually has experience in the food service industry.
+Our final tip is to find someone who’s already covered the ground you’re facing.
 If you can’t find one in person, go to websites like Quora, or Reddit.
 Find forums where managers are asking and sharing.

 And remember, don’t lose your head in what doesn’t matter.
 Keep the big picture—customer experience—always at the forefront.
-Everything must point to that one main thing.Restaurant Management: What Every New Manager Needs to Know Sam Campbell
+Everything must point to that one main thing.Restaurant Management Tips: What Every New Manager Needs to Know Sam Campbell